Teach for Chicago Journalism

 Teach for Chicago Journalism provides free professional development to Chicago-area teachers and advisors.
 Training topics included how to create a podcast, media law and newsroom organization.
 Local teachers and advisors who attend the two-day training have the opportunity to work on curriculum development, learn from one another and interact with Medill faculty and staff.

-The next training will be in June 2025.
+Dates for the next training will be available in 2026.